discully/afinalunity/README.md

 ## Video Files

-The `.fvf' files contain the cutscene videos.
+The `.fvf` files contain the cutscene videos.

 Support is still in active development.
 Note that `labarriv.fvf` does not currently work.